Exposure Reduction Resources

 - Evaluates the effectiveness of various engineering controls used to reduce crystalline silica exposure in construction.

-5. Scholz RC, Slavin TJ, Rowntree K. Control of Silica Exposure in Foundries.
-American Foundry Society and the Occupational Safety and Health Administration (OSHA) Alliance.
-2007.
+6. Scholz RC, Slavin TJ, Rowntree K. Control of Silica Exposure in Foundries (2007) (PDF)

 - Summarizes engineering controls, work practice controls, and administrative controls for reducing silica exposure in foundries, and provides more detail on process and material handling controls, ventilation of dust sources, and silica exposure control programs.